Released in:

 Sparkdrive is a perfectly fine operative.

-If you're a new player and she's all you have, then she's a perfectly good choice and will see you through the game just fine.
+If you're a new player and she's all you have, then she's a perfectly good choice and will see you through literally all the games content just fine.

-If you're an experienced player, then she is a fun new toy that is pretty enjoyable to use.
+If you're an experienced player, then she is a fun new toy that is pretty enjoyable to play in both casual and endgame content alike.

-As an Auctus Drive operative, Sparkdrive isn't that strong, and dealing Electric Skill damage means she competes with Jade Arc, who is generally the games strongest dps, so for endgame content there's no reason to ever use Sparkdrive.
+As an Auctus Drive operative, Sparkdrive isn't that strong, and dealing Electric Skill damage means she competes with Jade Arc, who is generally the games strongest dps, so for endgame content there's no reason to ever use Sparkdrive outside of fun, which is a perfectly valid reason.

-Sparkdrive is fun, but mediocre, which is fine.
+Sparkdrive is a fun, but... shall we say; mediocre, operative, which is fine.

-As I've said about many previous operatives - it's good that new operatives aren't overpowered, and don't break things, and I think completely ok for an operative to be merely fine.
+As I've said about many previous operatives - it's good that new operatives aren't overpowered, and don't break things, and I think it's completely ok for an operative to be merely fine, or to not be that strong.